lizhanmit/learning-notes/spark-note/spark-note.md

 #### Optimization

 - When reading a csv file as DataFrame, if you can know the schema ahead of time and **use `StructType` rather than `option("inferSchema", "true")`**, there will be a significant performance benefit **when the data set is very large**, since Spark will not need to perform an extra pass over the data to figure out the data type of each column.
+- Calling the UDF after `join` can save you from the shuffle if the tables are bucketed (or distributed according to some specific partitioning).

 ---